soluble-io/soluble-mediatools/docs/index.md

 Under the hood, it relies on the battle-tested [symfony/process](https://symfony.com/doc/current/components/process.html), its only dependency.

-## Status

-Not yet 1.0 but what's documented works pretty well ;) Travis runs unit and integration/functional tests to ensure a smooth experience.
-But **this project is young** and would ❤️ to meet new contributors !

 ## Requirements

-A PHP version >= 7.1 and depending on required services: ffmpeg and ffprobe.
+A PHP version >= 7.1 and depending on required services: ffmpeg and/or ffprobe.

 ## Features at a glance